dcurrie/nim-bbtree/README.md

 * Key-ordered iterators (`inorder` and `revorder`)
 * Lookup by relative position from beginning or end (`getNth`) in O(log(N)) time
 * Get the position (`rank`) by key in O(log(N)) time
-* Efficient set operations TODO
+* Efficient set operations using tree keys
+* Map extensions to set operations with optional value merge control for duplicates

 By "persistent" we mean that the BBTree always preserves the previous version of itself when it is modified.
 As such it is effectively immutable, as the operations do not (visibly) update the structure in-place,